 If you've already applied to study with us, you may be invited to an Offer Holder Open Day, interview or other event specifically for offer-holders.
 You will be sent information about these events and can find more detail on your 'Next Steps' leaflet and myHub.

-If your course is not represented at an Offer-holder Open Day you can expect to be invited to a an interview or portfolio day (relevant to your course).
+If your course is not represented at an Offer-holder Open Day you can expect to be invited to an interview or portfolio day (relevant to your course).

 If you are invited to either of these events, full details will be provided in your offer letter, or relevant correspondence about your course.